Lead Generation for IT companies – Top Strategies For 2025

 Use that to start conversations.

 Side Note: LinkedIn outreach can bring leads in relatively quickly.
-At Salesbread, most of our clients see their first positive lead within the first 45 hours after campaign launch.
+At SalesBread, most of our clients see their first positive lead within the first 45 hours after campaign launch.
 So this might be a good option for your company if you don’t have the time to wait months for leads to be generated (such as with content marketing.)

 For more of an in-depth article on how to use LinkedIn for generating leads, read this article: The “1-Lead-Per-Day” LinkedIn Lead Generation Agency